Rethinking Revision: The Real Work of Writing

 Our classrooms should be places of inquiry, joy, trial and error, exploration, success and failure, and fascinations revealed—where the process of discovery matters as much as (if not more than) the destination.

-In my new book from Stenhouse, Teaching Writing Well, my goal throughout is to demystify how to teach revision, which is arguably the trickiest part of being a writing teacher.
+In my new book from Stenhouse, Teach Writing Well, my goal throughout is to demystify how to teach revision, which is arguably the trickiest part of being a writing teacher.
 I’ve focused on what we do to invite revision and make it doable for students and teachers alike—from detailed and on-the-spot assessment to purposeful, meaningful instruction.

 Students have to be sold on revision